NandhiniNikil/Excel-Sales-Analysis/README.md

-Here’s a detailed executive summary based on the data in your sales analysis dashboard:
+Here’s a detailed executive summary based on the data in my sales analysis dashboard:

 ---